-Mnuchin says U.S. will seek currency provision in trade deal with Japan, others
+U.S. to seek currency chapters in trade talks with Japan, others: Mnuchin

-NUSA DUA, Indonesia (Reuters) - U.S. Treasury Secretary Steven Mnuchin said on Saturday Washington would like to include a provision to deter currency manipulation in future trade deals, including with Japan.
+NUSA DUA, Indonesia (Reuters) - U.S. Treasury Secretary Steven Mnuchin said on Saturday that Washington wants to include a provision to deter currency manipulation in future trade deals, including with Japan, based on the currency chapter in the new deal to revamp NAFTA.

-The remark drew concern in Japan, where local media ran front-page stories in a sign of attention on whether Washington could criticise as currency manipulation any future attempts by Tokyo to keep sharp yen rises in check.
+The remark drew concern in Japan, where local media ran front-page stories questioning whether this would give Washington the right to label as currency manipulation any future foreign exchange market interventions by Tokyo to keep sharp yen rises in check.

+The yen is often regarded as a “safe-haven” currency in Asia, attracting capital inflows during times of market distress that can spike its value for short periods, hurting exports.

-Mnuchin told reporters the United States would like to incorporate, in future trade agreements, a provision it applied to the renegotiation of NAFTA that deters members from currency manipulation.
+Mnuchin told reporters at the International Monetary Fund and World Bank annual meetings in Bali that Washington views the currency chapter in the new U.S.-Mexico-Canada Agreement (USMCA) as a model for future trade deals to deter trading partners from currency manipulation.

 “Our objective would be that the currency issues ...
 We’d like to include (them) in future trade agreements.
 With everybody.
-I’m not singling out Japan on that,” Mnuchin said on Saturday, when asked whether the United States will discuss currencies in trade negotiations with Japan.
+I’m not singling out Japan on that,” Mnuchin said, when asked whether the United States will discuss currencies in trade negotiations with Japan.

 “We haven’t had specific conversations on that.
 We obviously continually have conversations with my counterparts about currency.
-But that is the model we’d like to incorporate going forward,” he said on the sidelines of the annual International Monetary Fund and World Bank meetings in Indonesia.
+But that is the model we’d like to incorporate going forward,” he said.

+Mnuchin has criticized China for recent declines in the yuan’s value, and said Washington also wants to make currency issues a central part of any talks to resolve the U.S.-China trade conflict.

 Japan’s Economy Minister Toshimitsu Motegi, who oversees trade talks with the United States, said on Sunday he had so far made no discussions on currencies with his counterpart, U.S. Trade Representative Robert Lighthizer.